Roth IRA Rules, Limits, & Benefits Explained

 2. Contributions: You can contribute up to a certain amount each year to a Roth IRA, depending on your age and income.
 Contributions are made with after-tax dollars and are not tax-deductible.

-3. Investment options: You can invest the money in your Roth IRA in a variety of ways, such as stocks, bonds, mutual funds, and exchange-traded funds (ETFs).
+3. Investment options: You can invest the money in your Roth IRA in various ways, such as stocks, bonds, mutual funds, and exchange-traded funds (ETFs).

 4. Tax benefits: Earnings on your investments grow tax-free, and you can withdraw your contributions and earnings tax-free in retirement as long as you meet certain conditions.